MIPPLTeam/scap-coin/doc/guide_masternode_cold_wallet.md

 ### I. Deploy VPS and configuration

 1. Get a VPS server with min.
-1GB RAM and Ubuntu 16.04 as operating system
+1GB RAM and Ubuntu 16.04 or Ubuntu 18.04 as operating system
 2. Get PUTTY for your operating system from https://www.putty.org
     * Always use mouse selection for COPY text from PUTTY to WINDOWS
     * Always use right button click for PASTE text in PUTTY from WINDOWS